 Overall, switching back to Linux was easy.
 Since I normally develop on the command line and with Vim, all my dev tools were available to me.
 The only thing lacking was 1Password which meant I needed to manually enter passwords.
 As someone who has been using a password manager for a few years, it was a reminder of why people use bad passwords and use the same password everywhere.
 Manually entering 50+ character passwords is hard.

-The only other areas of issue for me were that High Five video calls didn’t work that I never got the wifi switcher to work in XFCE (I admittingly spent like 3 minutes on this), so I had to bounce back to Chrome whenever I needed to connect to a new WIFI.
+The only other areas of for me were that High Five video calls didn’t work that I never got the wifi switcher to work in XFCE (I admittingly spent like 3 minutes on this), so I had to bounce back to Chrome whenever I needed to connect to a new WIFI.
 In many ways, going back to Linux was like returning to an old friend.
 It’s where I started to code.

-Thankfully, I’ve been reunited with my macbook and the screen is good as new.
+Thankfully, I’ve been reunited with my and the screen is good as new.
 Despite it going in just needing some screen repairs, my hard drive needed to be whipped.
 So I’m thankful for having backups of everything important, though I’m regretting not having pushed a few branches in git.